CBICA/BrainMaGe/README.md

 ## [ADVANCED] Train your own model

-1. Co-registration within patient in a common atlas space such the [SRI-24 atlas](https://www.nitrc.org/projects/sri24/) in the LPS/RAI space.
+1. Co-registration within patient in a common atlas space such as the [SRI-24 atlas](https://www.nitrc.org/projects/sri24/) in the LPS/RAI space.

-    An easy way to do this using the [```BraTSPipeline``` application](https://cbica.github.io/CaPTk/preprocessing_brats.html) from the [Cancer Imaging Phenomics Toolkit (CaPTk)](https://github.com/CBICA/CaPTk/) to make this process easier.
+    An easy way to do this is using the [```BraTSPipeline``` application](https://cbica.github.io/CaPTk/preprocessing_brats.html) from the [Cancer Imaging Phenomics Toolkit (CaPTk)](https://github.com/CBICA/CaPTk/).
 This pipeline currently uses a pre-trained model to extract the skull but the processed images (in the order defined above till registration) are also saved.

     **Note**: Any changes done in this step needs to be reflected during the inference process.

-2. Arranging the Input Data
+2. Arranging the Input Data, co-registered in the previous step, to the following folder structure.
+Please note files must be named exactly as below (e.g. ${subjectName}_t1, ${subjectName}_maskFinal.nii.gz etc.)

 ```
-Data_folder -- patient_1 -- patient_1_t1.nii.gz
+Input_Data_folder -- patient_1 -- patient_1_t1.nii.gz
                          -- patient_1_t2.nii.gz
                          -- patient_1_t1ce.nii.gz
                          -- patient_1_flair.nii.gz